lebdaaomar/CVCraftAI/README.md

 ## Note on API Keys

 This application requires each user to provide their own OpenAI API key.
 The key is only used for your session and is not stored permanently.

+## Deployment Tips

+### Environment Variables
+- No environment variables need to be set for the application to work
+- All required keys are provided by the users at runtime

+### Troubleshooting Common Issues
+- If you see raw code instead of the application after deployment, check your `vercel.json` configuration
+- If PDF generation fails, ensure your OpenAI API key has sufficient quota
+- For best results, use the latest OpenAI models (the app defaults to gpt-4o)

+### Security Considerations
+- User API keys are never stored permanently, only used for the current session
+- Consider adding rate limiting if deploying to production
+- Consider implementing proper authentication for a production deployment